 It is also possible to transfer words, pictures and sounds in the opposite direction, from Special Words to Special Stories, as explained in the Special Words User Guide.

 You can use this to send an individual story, or a whole collection, to yourself or somebody else, as an email attachment.
-When exporting a single story, you are presented with 2 options:
+When exporting a single story, you are presented with several options:

 This sends the story in Special Stories format, including text, pictures and sounds.
 The recipient will only be able to read and edit it if they have installed Special Stories on their device.
 This is the only format that can be imported back into Special Stories.

 This sends the story as a PDF file, with text and pictures but no sounds.
 At Android 4.4 and later, the PDF file will use the same font as set in the app's settings, and can include any characters.
 At earlier versions of Android, the PDF file always uses Helvetica font, and can only include Western European characters.

 Only offered if you also have Special Words (or Special Words Pro) installed on your device.
 The recipient will only be able to read and edit it if they have installed Special Words (or Special Words Pro) on their device.

 Only offered if you also have Special Sentences installed on your device.
 The recipient will only be able to read and edit it if they have installed Special Sentences on their device.